+Beginnings of SDN Kensington at UNSW Sydney

+"I have a particular interest in teaching children about STEM and Arts because these learning experiences provide children opportunities to resolve problems, find facts, expand their critical thinking, and develop creativity and imagination."

-Beginnings of SDN House at Pooh Corner Kensington at UNSW SON children's services "I am passionate about making a difference to children and families through giving them access to quality education and care.
-I wanted to use my experience and knowledge where they can do the most good, and SDN was my first choice because SDN is a community-based provider with a lot of history and a lot of support." - Gerard Moon, Centre Director at SDN House at Pooh Corner UNSW SDN Children's Services begins in 1905 In 1905 a determined group of women from Sydney's upper classes who understood 'the difficulties that beset the paths of working mothers' founded the Sydney Day Nursery Association (now SDN Children's Services).
+- Lai (Angel) Chung, Centre Director at SDN Kensington

+SDN Children's Services begins in 1905

+In 1905 a determined group of women from Sydney's upper classes who understood 'the difficulties that beset the paths of working mothers' founded the Sydney Day Nursery Association (now SDN Children's Services).
 The Association aimed to improve the welfare of children whose mothers were facing poverty and had to work to provide for their family.
 Infant mortality was high and the Kindergarten Union was only able to provide day care services for a few hours a day.
 With no other option, these young children were often left to fend for themselves among the streets of working class Sydney.

 In response, the Association opened its first Day Nursery in a terrace house in Dowling Street, Woolloomooloo in 1905, the first long day care centre in NSW.
 For just three pence a day, babies and children were bathed, fed, clothed and cared for from 7.00am to 6.30pm.

 Due to overwhelming demand, the Association opened Day Nurseries in other locations in the inner city soon after.
 These were all areas of need in Sydney with large working populations.

-History of UNSW The University of NSW (UNSW) began operations in 1949 at its Kensington campus in Sydney's eastern suburbs, the home of the traditional owners of the area, the Cadigal people.
+History of UNSW

+The University of NSW (UNSW) began operations in 1949 at its

+Kensington campus in Sydney's eastern suburbs, the home of the traditional owners of the area, the Cadigal people.
 UNSW has its roots in the Sydney Mechanics Institute (1843) and the Sydney Technical College (1878).
 Initially named the New South Wales University of Technology, the institution took its inspiration from the Massachusetts Institute of Technology and the Berlin University of Technology.
 Its goal was the improvement of the nation's material wellbeing through excellence in science and technology.

 While UNSW's initial focus was on science and technology, today it offers courses in Arts, Fine Arts, the Built Environment, Commerce, Law, Life Sciences, Medicine and Management.
 The University has had a long engagement with the Asia-Pacific region and draws its diverse student body from around 120 countries.